-At HCG, we house a team of a highly skilled and well-experienced team of paediatric haematologists/ oncologists, who are trained to examine, treat and manage a broad array of blood disorders, including cancers with utmost attention, expertise, empathy, care and compassion.
+As the best paediatric cancer hospital in India, HCG houses a highly skilled and well-experienced team of paediatric haematologist-oncologists, who are trained to examine, treat, and manage a broad array of blood disorders, including cancers, with the utmost attention, expertise, empathy, care, and compassion.

-We have a multidisciplinary team that comprises paediatric haematologists/oncologists, bone marrow transplant specialists, radiation oncologists, surgical oncologists, pathologists, radiologists, genetic experts, molecular experts, palliative care specialists and rehabilitation specialists – all of whom are well-versed in addressing the special needs of children with blood disorders and cancers.
+Our multidisciplinary team comprises paediatric haematologist-oncologists, BMT specialists, radiation oncologists, surgical oncologists, pathologists, radiologists, genetic experts, molecular experts, palliative care specialists, and rehabilitation specialists, all of whom are well-versed in addressing the special needs of children with blood disorders and cancers.

 At HCG, children can receive value-based and patient-centric care for the following conditions: